Yan-Oliveira/doc-fao/content/dynamic-field-value-import/admin/processes-automation/dynamic-fields.rst

    Audi,A5,2016
    Audi,A6,2016

-The CSV files contains information about possible values for dynamic fields.
+The CSV file contains information about possible values for dynamic fields.
 The first header line contains the target dynamic field names.

 Browse for the CSV file and check the *Create dependencies (ACLs)* box if you want to generate ACLs.
 Click on the *Import* button, a new screen will be opened.

-In this overview you will see a table indicating CSV column, the selected target dynamic field, a colorized change difference between old and new possible values and (if ACL setting is enabled) a preview of the relations between the fields.
-This helps comparing the data before the values are written.

 .. figure:: images/dynamic-field-value-import-change-overview.png
    :alt: Change Overview Widget

    Change Overview Widget

-The change overview displays a table indicating CSV column, the selected target dynamic field, a colorized change difference between old and new possible values and (if ACL setting is enabled) a preview of the relations between the fields.
+In this overview you will see a table indicating CSV column, the selected target dynamic field, a colorized change difference between old and new possible values and (if ACL setting is enabled) a preview of the relations between the fields.
 This helps comparing the data before the values are written.

 Data from every CSV column will be assigned to a specific dynamic field.
 The target field can be chosen.
 If a header line is used, the field names are pre-selected.